Scholarships that spark possibilities for women in Southwest Washington

 • Free entrance to our annual White Elephant Book Exchange in March

-You’ll be required to check in with us mid-year with a friendly progress report, and again at the end of the academic year with data: your credit hours earned, any change in your major, and your anticipated graduation date.
-It’s part of how we celebrate your journey.
+You'll be required to check in with us mid-year with a friendly progress report, and again at the end of the academic year with a serious, data report: your credit hours earned, any change in your major, and your anticipated graduation date.
+It's part of how we celebrate your journey.

 Start now and get ready to shine